Richard Ford: Early career

 Ford published his first novel, A Piece of My Heart, the story of two unlikely drifters whose paths cross on an island in the Mississippi River, during 1976, and followed it with The Ultimate Good Luck during 1981.
 During the interim he briefly taught at Williams College and Princeton University.
-Despite good notices the books sold little, and Ford retired from fiction writing to become a writer for the New York magazine Inside Sports.
+Despite good notices, the books sold little, and Ford retired from fiction writing to become a writer for the New York magazine Inside Sports.
 "I realized," Ford said, "there was probably a wide gulf between what I could do and what would succeed with readers.
 I felt that I'd had a chance to write two novels, and neither of them had really created much stir, so maybe I should find real employment, and earn my keep."

-During 1982, the magazine was terminated, and when Sports Illustrated did not hire Ford, he resumed writing fiction, composing The Sportswriter, a novel about a failed novelist turned sportswriter who undergoes an emotional crisis after the death of his son.
-The novel became Ford's first well-known publication, named one of Time magazine's five best books of 1986 and a finalist for the PEN/Faulkner Award for Fiction.
-Ford followed the success immediately with Rock Springs (1987), a story collection mostly set in Montana, includes some of his most popular stories.
+During 1982, the magazine was terminated, and when Sports Illustrated did not hire Ford, he resumed writing fiction, composing The Sportswriter, about a failed novelist turned sportswriter who undergoes an emotional crisis after the death of his son.
+It was named one of Time magazine's five best books of 1986 and was a finalist for the PEN/Faulkner Award for Fiction.
+Ford followed up that success with Rock Springs (1987), a story collection —set mostly in Montana —that includes what remain some of his most anthologized short stories.

-Reviewers and literary critics associated the stories in Rock Springs with the aesthetic style known as "dirty realism".
-This term referred to a group of authors during the 1970s and 1980s that included Raymond Carver and Tobias Wolff—- two writers with whom Ford was well acquainted—- along with Ann Beattie, Frederick Barthelme, Larry Brown, and Jayne Anne Phillips, among others.
-Those applying this label refer to Carver's lower-middle-class subjects or the protagonists Ford portrays in Rock Springs.
-However, many of the characters of the novels about Frank Bascombe (The Sportswriter, Independence Day, The Lay of the Land, and Let Me Be Frank With You), notably the protagonist himself, enjoy degrees of material affluence and cultural capital not normally associated with dirty realism.